 This Week in Texas History was introduced in 1983 as a weekly column for small-town and suburban newspapers.
-Thirty years and more than 1,500 columns later, it is the oldest and most widely read feature of its kind ever.
+Thirty-four years and nearly 1,800 columns later, it is the oldest and most widely read feature of its kind ever.

 I started writing This Week in Texas History with the premise “everything under the Lone Star sun.”
 If it happened in Texas or to a Texan anywhere in the world, it’s Texas history.
 Those are still the words I write by today.